MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/cannot-perform-cascading-operation-it-would-cause-field-name-to-become-a-zero-le.md

 **Applies to:** Access 2013 | Access 2016

 The cascade operation you are attempting would result in a zero-length string in the indicated field, which is set up to not allow zero-length strings.
-Check the values you are attempting to update and fix them so they do not result in zero-length strings in this field.
+Check the values you are attempting to update and fix them so they don't result in zero-length strings in this field.

 ## See also